banquet

 Waste Management

-In the future we will assess our disposable catering items and reduce purchasing disposable items.
+We constantly assess our disposable catering items and reduce purchasing disposable items.

 Workplace Resources